 Gorilla tourism in Uganda is one of the most successful sustainable conservation stories worldwide, and there’s no denying that.
 So join the hearty adventurers and go see the mountain gorillas in Uganda.

-Started back in 1994, gorilla tourism was the only simpler way for the Uganda government to finance the protection of the endangered giants.
+Starting back in 1994, gorilla tourism was the only simpler way for the Uganda government to finance the protection of the endangered giants.
 However, the number of tourists had to be regulated at a sustainable level to avoid disrupting the gorillas’ way of life within their natural setting.
 So now trekkers have to go through the gorilla trekking permit process to make it to the daily viewing, which is also highly regulated.

 Therefore, you have to book your permit months in advance because there’s a long queue of tourists hoping to get that chance of seeing the largest primate on earth.